 Feel free to omit either ingredient if you so prefer, but the recipe is improved by the addition of both.
 I’ve also added some liquid smoke to simulate the grilling process traditionally used for cooking the chicken.

-I’ve provided the recipes for the mandatory green and yellow sauces traditionally served with the chicken and French fries that form the classic plate of Peruvian chicken (also usually served with a salad).
+I’ve provided the recipes for the mandatory green and yellow sauces traditionally served with the pollo and French fries that form the classic plate of Peruvian chicken (also usually served with a salad).
 They are both from a famous Peruvian recipe blogger and are totally authentic.